 Compliments, Comments and Complaints

 Drake Public Safety has a "Compliment, Comment and Complaint" mechanism available to individuals who wish to register a compliment, comment or complaint with respect to DPS.
 See attachment B for Compliment, Comment and Complaint form.
-(Attachment B is in development and will be posted as soon as available.)
 Compliments regarding an officer or the department will be acknowledged and noted internally.
-Comments will be acknowledged and evaluated in the context of security's departmental philosophy of continuous improvement.
+Comments will be acknowledged and evaluated in the context of public safety's departmental philosophy of continuous improvement.
 Complaints will be acknowledged and investigated in a timely manner under DPS's investigation guidelines.
-A summary of complaints will be prepared and provided on an annual basis to the Vice President of Business and Finance and the President of the University.
+A summary of complaints will be prepared and provided on an annual basis to the Chief Administrative Officer and the President of the University.

 A. An investigation into the conduct of a DPS officer, including the use of force, may be initiated at the request of the Director of Public Safety or his superior(s).
 Such an investigation may be initiated as the result of an internal or external complaint or on the Director's or his superior's own initiative.